 Thoracic surgeons serving St. Mary’s

 Dr. Paul Chiasson

-Click here for more information on how to refer a patient with suspected or diagnosed esophageal cancer, contact a thoracic surgeon directly or fax a referral to a physician office.
+St. Mary’s offers referral information online on how to refer a patient with suspected or diagnosed esophageal cancer, contact a thoracic surgeon directly or fax a referral to a physician office.

 To refer a patient with a suspected or diagnosed thoracic malignancy, contact the Thoracic Diagnostic Assessment Program (DAP) at Grand River Hospital.

 Thoracic Diagnostic Assessment Program

 The thoracic DAP at the Grand River Regional Cancer Centre (GRRCC) is an innovative joint program, between the GRRCC and St. Mary’s General Hospital, designed to shorten wait times for Waterloo-Wellington region patients with suspected lung cancer.
 The goal of the thoracic DAP team is to assess and diagnose lung cancer at the earliest possible phase of their cancer journey, decrease wait times for surgery and eliminate many visits to practitioners or health care facilities.